git-multimail/git-multimail/git-multimail/README.rst

     mailbombing, for example on an initial push.
 To disable commit emails limit, set this option to 0.
 The default is 500.

+multimailhook.excludeMergeRevisions
+    When sending out revision emails, do not consider merge commits (the functional equivalent of `rev-list --no-merges`).
+    The default is `false` (send merge commit emails).

 multimailhook.emailStrictUTF8
     If this boolean option is set to `true`, then the main part of the email body is forced to be valid UTF-8.
 Any characters that are